benwilber/heroku-openresty-buildpack/README.md

 $ git push heroku master
 ```

-Visiting the app's URL in your web browser will display "Hello Lapis!"
+Visiting the app's URL in your web browser will display "Hello OpenResty!"

 ## Supported Heroku stacks

 This buildpack has been tested with the following Heroku stacks:

-* `heroku-16`
 * `heroku-18`
 * `heroku-20`